zilliz-bootcamp/image_search_v2/README.md

 ### Data source

-This demo uses the PASCAL VOC image set, which contains 17125 images with 20 categories: human; animals (birds, cats, cows, dogs, horses, sheep); transportation (planes, bikes,boats, buses, cars, motorcycles, trains); household (bottles, chairs, tables, pot plants, sofas, TVs)
+This demo uses PASCAL VOC image set, which contains 17125 images that can be divided into 20 categories: human, animals (birds, cats, cows, dogs, horses, sheep, and more), means of transport (planes, bikes, boats, buses, cars, motorcycles, trains, and more), furniture and household appliances (bottles, chairs, tables, potted plants, sofas, TVs, and more)

 Dataset size: ~ 2 GB.

-Download location: https://pan.baidu.com/s/1MjACqsGiLo3oiTMcxodtdA extraction code: v78m
+Url for download: https://pan.baidu.com/s/1MjACqsGiLo3oiTMcxodtdA extraction code: v78m

 > Note: You can also use other images for testing.
-This system supports the following formats: .jpg and .png.
+This system supports images in formats of .jpg and .png.

 ### How to deploy the system

 ### GPU method

-#### 1. Run Milvus Docker
+#### 1. Run Milvus docker

 This demo uses Milvus 0.10.5.
 Refer to the [Install Milvus](https://www.milvus.io/cn/docs/v0.10.5/milvus_docker-gpu.md) for how to run Milvus docker.